-Outcome Ref Outcomes Main Actions & Commitments Key Performance Indicators/Benchmark Data Completion Date Responsibility Priority - H/M/L RAG STATUS Status as at July 2022 1 Optimised use of Cat A, B and C1 collaborative contracts and extension of early procurement contributions of value to all areas of influenceable expenditure.
+Outcome Ref Outcomes Main Actions & Commitments Key Performance Indicators/Benchmark Data Completion Date Responsibility Priority - H/M/L RAG STATUS Status as at November 2024 1 Optimised use of Cat A, B and C1 collaborative contracts and extension of early procurement contributions of value to all areas of influenceable expenditure.
 Scrutinise annual expenditure analysis to improve its utility.
-Identify collaborative regulated procurements and categorise Establish contracts register Numbers and values for A B and C1 business as % of totals Number and value of contracts covered by register Annually by March APUC HoP, APUC Account Manager, Procurement Officer HIGH G Analysis of 2020/21 spend data is complete and additional tendering has been identified which has been added to the forward contracting plan.
-2 Established network with APUC, other sector consortia, sector representative bodies for collaborative and professional development Benchmarking of good practice standards and procurement performance standards Use of BPIs Per APUC PCIP Timescales APUC (via PCIP) MEDIUM G PCIP completed in December 2019 and achieved 87%.
+Identify collaborative regulated procurements and categorise Establish contracts register Numbers and values for A B and C1 business as % of totals Number and value of contracts covered by register Annually by March APUC HoP, APUC Account Manager, Procurement Officer HIGH G Analysis of 2022/23 spend data is complete and additional tendering has been identified which has been added to the forward contracting plan.
+2 Established network with APUC, other sector consortia, sector representative bodies for collaborative and professional development Benchmarking of good practice standards and procurement performance standards Use of BPIs Per APUC PCIP Timescales APUC (via PCIP) MEDIUM G PCIP pulse check assessment completed in April 2024 and maintained score of 87% but it was noted that there had been areas of improvement which would have contributed to a higher score had the college carried out a full PCIP assessment.
 3 Extension of best practice methods and ethical values to all phases of the procurement process.
 Processes mapped to the Procurement Journey using internal and external training resources Details of training delivered and numbers involved As and when required APUC HoP & APUC Account Manager MEDIUM G College procedures and related guidance are available on intranet and the Procurement team provide advice and support as required.
 4 Development of a shared, integrated procurement strategy development process Develop forward contracting plan and strategies and relate these to sectoral, regional and national contracting plans.
 Analyse contract spend and advise of non-contracted spend to inform the forward contracted plan for the college and the region.
-Number and value of contracts covered by contracting strategies expressed as % of totals Annually by March APUC HoP & APUC Account Manager MEDIUM G 2 year tendering plan established which was added to the annual report published in December 2021.
-Plan updated 2022.
+Number and value of contracts covered by contracting strategies expressed as % of totals Annually by March APUC HoP & APUC Account Manager MEDIUM G 2 year tendering plan established which was added to the annual report published in December 2023.
+Plan updated 2023.